Husband Couldn’t Get Wife to Agree Finances in Divorce

 How We Helped

-Mr G called our Divorce Solicitors to get legal advice and help, he spoke to Fiona Snowdon about the situation he was experiencing with his wife.
+Mr G called our Divorce Solicitors to get legal advice and help.
+He explained the situation he was experiencing with his wife.

 He did not want to go to Court to arrange the financial settlement as the financial costs of going to Court can be high and it can be extremely emotionally draining too.